Graduate Program Director

 This breakfast meeting is for all managers and team leaders (in business, public service/administration, social welfare), … who are seeking inspiration on how to develop personal and collective leadership in their teams and organizations

-University Summer Programs and the MA Psychology department are teaming up to bring you this rare and important opportunity.
-Be here at the start of a new training program at Seattle University that aims to enhance and expand your leadership skills - the first time ever such a workshop is being offered in the United States.
+Seattle University Summer Programs and the MA Psychology program are teaming up to bring you a rare and important opportunity.
+Be here at the start of a new training program at Seattle University that aims to enhance and expand your leadership skills - the first time ever such workshops on Theme Centered Participatory Leadership is being offered in the United States.

 Today, the development of an integral approach to collective leadership in your team is critical if you are to meet the challenges of turbulent times and changes within your organization as flexibly and creatively as possible.
 Collective leadership refers to a situation in which individuals take responsibility for themselves and at the same time for ‘the bigger whole’ of which they are part.